 One of the EDPS’ main tasks is to monitor the processing of personal data by EUIs.
 This notably implies providing support within the institutional framework to the work and role of the DPO.

-The Professional Standards for Data Protection Officers issued by the DPO network in 2010 also provides useful tips and best practices for the DPOs of the EUIs.
+The older Professional Standards for Data Protection Officers issued by the DPO network also provides useful tips and best practices for the DPOs of the EUIs.